wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 ### Levels, Width, Critical Path

-In the previous section, and the practice question, we touched upon some fundamental concepts without naming them explicitly.
+In the previous section, and the practice questions, we touched upon some fundamental concepts without naming them explicitly.
 Let's do so now.

 A first concept is that of a **DAG level**.
-A task is on level *n* of the DAG  if the longest path from the entry task(s) to the task is of length *n*, in number of vertices traversed.
+A task is on level $n$ of the DAG if the longest path from the entry task(s) to the task is of length $n$, in number of vertices traversed.
 By this definition, an entry task is in level 0.
 Every child task of an entry task is in level 1, and so on.
-Formally, the level of a task is one plus  the maximum of the levels of the tasks parents (this is  a recursive definition)
+Formally, the level of a task is one plus the maximum of the levels of its parent tasks (this is a recursive definition)

-For our example DAG in Figure 3 above, we can determine level of each task:
+For our example DAG in Figure 3 above, we can determine the level of each task:

 | task | level |
 |------|-------|